Poème (Chausson): Early performances

 In the autumn of 1896, Eugène Ysaÿe, Ernest Chausson and their wives were holidaying at Sitges on the Mediterranean coast of Spain.
 At a party hosted by the Catalan painter Santiago Rusiñol, Ysaÿe and Chausson's wife on piano gave an impromptu sight-read performance of Poème; local townspeople who overheard it demanded it be encored three times.
 Present at the party were Enrique Granados and possibly Isaac Albéniz.

 Poèmes formal premiere was at the Nancy Conservatoire on 27 December 1896, conducted by Guy Ropartz, with Ysaÿe as soloist.
-But it was not really noticed until Ysaÿe gave the Paris premiere, at a Colonne Concert on 4 April 1897.
+But it was not really noticed until Ysaÿe gave the Paris premiere, at a Colonne concert on 4 April 1897.
 Chausson was overcome by the sustained applause, something he had not experienced in his career to that point.

-Ysaÿe also gave the first London performance of Poème, a week after Chausson's untimely death in 1899.
+Ysaÿe also gave the first London performance of Poème a week after Chausson's death in 1899.